adambiltcliffe/codex/readme.md

 # Game features not implemented:

-Other targetting modes for triggers
-(Some of the) turn structure
 One reshuffle per main phase limit
 Don't lock the game if a trigger has no available targets

 Patroller bonuses for technician, scavenger, lookout